P0L3NARUBA/TGMacro-X/README.md

 * Upgraded to Visual Studio 2022!
 * Upgraded to .NET 4.8!
 * Added .sln files.
-* It compiles very easier than original TGMacro.
 * It contains CSInputs library inside of the repository so you don't need to download from other places.

 # QNA (Questions And Answers)

  **Why should you choose TGMacroX instead of TGMacro?**

-Because the TGMacro is has some problems, and TGMacro X is revamp of TGMacro but better, faster and more cleaned version.
+Because the TGMacro is has some problems, and TGMacro X is revamp of TGMacro but better and more cleaned version.

  **I dont want to mess with the source code, where can i download the program?**